direwolves-2020/week2/02_oops_inheritance/README.md

 #### Part 2 - Inheritance

+ * Allows you to create `derived` classes, that `inherit` code from another pre-defined class
+ * The inheriting class is called a `sub-class` or `child-class`, the class being inherited from is the `parent class` or `base class`.
+ * The sub class will inherit all of the methods and attributes of the base class
+ * The inherited methods and attributes can be `overridden`: The child class may choose to redefine an inherited method which will take precedence over the inherited code
+    * Think of inheritence as an attempt to model `specialization` in the real world.
+    * As you go from Parent to Children classes you go from general to specific / concrete.
+    * eg. Vehicle -> Car -> Suv  or Vehicle -> Bike -> Mountain Bike   `IS-A` relationship
+    * See: Sample Code
+ * The sub-class can also have methods of it's own in addition to the inherited code
+    * eg. The class Bike will have a method `pedal` which doesn't exist in the parent Vehicle class
+ * Python supports Multiple Inheritence
+    * You do this by specifying multiple base classes in the class definition
+    * Can lead to complex code

+##### Abstract Classes

+ * Base classes can be set as `abstract` but do not want to allow instances of these classes to get created
+ * Used to force uniformity in sub-classes by having them adhere to the interface of the base abstract class.
+ * Used to model Abstract concepts in the real world
+ * eg. The Vehicle Base class could be defined as Abstract
+    * The drive method could have been set as abstract as well which would force all sub-classes to override and implement it
+ * Done using the `abc` module: `from abc import ABC, abstractmethod`

+##### Exercise
 * Make a class Pet
 * Make a class Dog
 * Make a class Cat